 Exec

-resource allows the execution of arbitrary commands and scripts.
+The exec resource allows the execution of arbitrary commands and scripts.

 Depending on the parameters specified, the commands are executed either on the